Herbs To Use For Common Issues Your Rabbitry

 • Lubricates and soothes mucous membranes.

-For burns, abrasions, lacerations, flea or other insect bites comfrey should be one of the first herbs to try.
+For burns, abrasions, lacerations, fleas, or other insect bites comfrey should be one of the first herbs to try.
 Comfrey can be made into a paste or you can use the extract.

-If using comfrey on an open wound in an extract or poultice an antibacterial herb should always be combined added.
+If using comfrey on an open wound in an extract or poultice an antibacterial herb should always be added.
 This herb has been known to heal up a wound so quickly that it can close an infection inside the body at the injury site.
-Adding herbs such as thyme, oregon grape, saint johns wort or lavender is recommended.
+Adding herbs such as thyme, Oregon grape, Saint johns wort, or lavender is recommended.

 Risk warnings: Fresh plant use is not recommended for internal use over a long period (several months).
 Due to the levels of PAs which is known to cause liver damage if enough is ingested.
 However, the dried herb has almost no evidence of the toxic PA.
 In extreme doses, comfrey can cause diarrhea.
 Hence it is best to feed dried herb to herbivores that are susceptible to runny stool.